redesunlu/netkit-doc/user-guide.en.md

     # Go to the laboratory folder
     # If you installed with our installer, they are in ~/netkit/netkit-lab_<subject>
     # where <subject> can be: dns, arp, webserver, ....
-    $ lstart   # starts all the vms of a labo
+    $ lstart   # starts all vms on a lab
     $ lhalt    # closes all vms

 Capturing packets: